Translations of Encyclopedia

 Translation Agency | Email US | Translation Resources | Translation Jobs | Translation Agencies

-World Languages | Translation Tips | Translation Service
+World Languages | Translation Tips | Translation Services

 Translations of Encyclopedia about Geology

-Rocks, Mountains, aand Valleys
+Rocks, Mountains, and Valleys

 The earth's surface is the result of a combination of many different changes.
 Forces causing these changes on the earth's surface are at work both on the exterior as well as the interior of the earth.

-All these forces leave visible marks all over the surface of the earth aand are the cause of important changes.
+All these forces leave visible marks all over the surface of the earth and are the cause of important changes.
 Mountain ranges form when layers of rock fold as a consequence of a tectonic plates collision.

-Caves form when water containing acids flows through limestone aand dissolves it.
+Caves form when water containing acids flows through limestone and dissolves it.
 When such a cave collapses, it may create large ravines.
 We often find on the earth's surface long cavities between jutting rocks.
 They were formed by flowing water or moving glacier.

 Translating Spanish Hungarian Translations Hungarian Spanish Translating Norwegian Italian Translations Italian Norwegian Translating Czech